TheSvaneMan/teton-w-t-01/README.md

 - All connections are peer to peer and no remote logging or connections are made to the server instance when running.

 // ----------------- Conclusion ----------------- //
-- I had fun building the project and will a full version in the near future.
+- I had fun building the project and will potentially have a full version in the near future.